romanlutz/romanlutz.github.io/dev/docs/recommendations.md

 - [Hakka Labs](https://www.hakkalabs.co/) is a community for Data Engineers.
 - [DataQuest](https://www.dataquest.io) has lots of broadly data science related articles, e.g. [this one](https://www.dataquest.io/blog/making-538-plots/) on data visualization.

 At some point you'll want to set up your own webpage.
 In any case, a simple tool to get started is by hosting it through [GitHub Pages](http://romantsegelskyi.github.io/blog/2015/07/26/personal-page-blog/).
 I've had a great experience with it, even though I haven't used a lot of its functionalities since I brought my own template.
+I created a few backgrounds using [cool-backgrounds.io](https://coolbackgrounds.io/), some of which are featured on this webpage.

 ## Podcasts